johnpapa/angular-styleguide/README.md

   - **Factory Names**: Use consistent names for all factories named after their feature.
 Use camel-casing for services and factories.

-      *Why?*: Provides a consistent way to quickly identify and reference controllers.
+      *Why?*: Provides a consistent way to quickly identify and reference factories.

     ```javascript
     /**